jborlik/AdventOfCode2022/README.md

 ## Days

 * Day 1:  Reading a list, sum over some partitions.
 From looking at solutions on Reddit, it seems like most people followed the same algorithm, but the fastest did the parsing with lots less typing/effort.
 08:33(4725) / 11:09(4164)
+* Day 2:  Rock paper scissors, with part 2 requiring one to pick the winning/losing/drawing action.
+17:25(7048) / 30:25(8234) due to distractions.

 ## See previous work at: